 Haigh Brothers were tailors and outfitters in Collins Street from 1853 through until at least 1926.

 Around 1866 the Thomson family, Scots who moved to Hamilton in 1852, opened an iron store in Gray Street.
 This was replaced with a stone structure in 1875.
 The success of the store necessitated several expansions in the following decades.
-In 1936 the company was publically listed.
-It was the first department store in western Victoria and supplied ” every requisite for household, farm or station.”
+In 1936 the company was listed on the stock exchange.
+It was the first department store in Western Victoria and supplied ” every requisite for household, farm or station.”

 Joseph Handle Cutler opened a tailoring shop in Sydney in 1884.
 It became the tailor to Sydney’s elite, and continues today as a 4th generation family firm of bespoke tailors.